 Masks and Social Distancing:

-The latest (as of May, 26th) guidelines from the CDC for cruises starting back are that with a high level of vaccinated guests expected, the need for masks and social distancing will be greatly reduced.
-They are recommending a very limited need for this.
+The latest guidelines from the CDC for cruises starting back are that with a high level of vaccinated guests expected, the need for masks and social distancing is limited to some of the indoor crowded public spaces.

-Our understanding from our cruise contacts and insiders is that there will be SOME decreased capacities as they start back up, but those would be gone soon or definitely when the CSO expires.
+Our understanding from our cruise contacts and insiders is that there will be SOME decreased capacities as they have started back up, but those could - and probably will relax some in the months ahead.
+Ships are currently sailing with 50% - 70% capacities.
+We believe our February sailing could also be at a reduced 70%-80% capacity.

 New Health and Safety protocols put in place: